mankai-chow/FuzzifiED.jl/docs/src/formalism.md

 * split the system into segments,
 * construct the Hilbert space resolved by $\mathrm{SO}(3)$ spatial rotation and flavour symmetry and the operators on each segment,
-* assemble the segment Hilbert spaces and the segment operators into composed Hilbert space and composed operators,
+* assemble the segment Hilbert spaces and the segment operators into composite Hilbert space and composite operators,
-* find the eigen-system of the Hamiltonian on the composed Hilbert space, and make measurements.
+* find the eigen-system of the Hamiltonian on the composite Hilbert space, and make measurements.

 ## Composing the Segment Hilbert Spaces